pvasek/kudu-wiki/Azure-Site-Extensions.md

 Site extensions can be shared with others using the Site Extensions gallery.
 See [this post](http://azure.microsoft.com/blog/2014/06/20/azure-web-sites-extensions/) for more information.

+### Updating for site extensions
+You can add the ability for your site extensions to auto-update when you publish a new version.
+See [here](https://github.com/projectkudu/SiteExtensionUpdater) for more details.

 ### Install/Uninstall scripts for gallery extensions

 An extension installed from the gallery can contain install/uninstall scripts.
 To use this, simply include an install.cmd and/or uninstall.cmd at the root of your extension.
 You can find an example [here](https://github.com/ligershark/AzureJobs/tree/dcaa9ad748e00667e8aca70ce2cb1c8e6ef6797a/ImageCompressor.Job/SiteExtension) (taken from the Image Compressor extension).